Lockheed Martin Space: From Orion to GPS III

 Space Division Profile

-Lockheed Martin Space, headquartered in Littleton, Colorado (Denver suburb), generates approximately $11–12 billion in annual revenue, representing roughly 18% of total company sales.
+Lockheed Martin Space, headquartered in Littleton, Colorado (Denver suburb), generated approximately $13.5 billion in FY2025 revenue, representing roughly 18% of total company sales — up from ~$11–12B earlier in the decade as SDA, Next Gen OPIR, and classified work scaled.

 Five primary business lines: